Welcome to Whitchurch CE Primary School Nursery

 Our enthusiastic and dedicated staff have up-to-date training.
 As professional individuals, they place the needs of the children and the wishes of the parents as their top priority.

-Kelly Smith leads our provision from birth through to three and is a Designated Safeguarding Lead.
-Kelly has a detailed knowledge of child development and works closely with our health professional to ensure early identification of needs.
-Kelly oversees all the two-year-old Progress Checks.
-'Sign Along' allows Kelly to engage with the youngest children and deliver daily Sing and Sign sessions, which supports communication.
+Kelly Smith is our Nursery Lead encompassing provision from birth through to four and is a Designated Safeguarding Lead.
+Kelly is a highly experienced practitioner and has a wealth of knowledge and experience.
+Kelly has a detailed knowledge of child development and works closely with our health professionals to ensure early identification of needs.
+Kelly supports the nursery team to complete two-year-old Progress Checks.
 Kelly holds Paediatric First Aid and Food Handling qualifications.

-Katie Knight leads on child health and nutrition.
+Katie Knight is our cover Deputy Nursery Lead and leads on child health and nutrition.
 She plans the daily recipes for the children in nursery.
 Katie believes that the youngest children in our school should be given the opportunity to be independent and develop autonomy, she leads the Café Sano and free-flow snack bar.
 Katie keeps parents up to date on the latest health guidance from Public Health England, by posting updates on our parent online Learning Portal.
 Katie holds Paediatric First Aid and Food Handling qualifications.

-Sue Birchall leads on transitions from Nursery into Reception.
-Throughout the academic year, Sue spends some of her time, whilst she isn’t supporting in our Reception class, setting up transition opportunities and teaching sessions across Nursery and Reception.
-Sue trains Nursery Staff to help prepare children in Nursery to be ‘School Ready.’
-Sue is our ELSA trained practitioner who supports children 1:1, and their families with emotional support.
+Kate Chandler leads on transitions from Nursery into Reception.
+Throughout the academic year, Kate spends some of her time, whilst she isn’t teaching in the Reception class, setting up transition opportunities and teaching sessions across Nursery and Reception.
+Kate trains Nursery staff to help prepare children in Nursery to be ‘School Ready.’

 Our nursery staff undertake daily cleaning to ensure that we maintain the highest of standards.
 Our EYFS settings are cleaned to hospital-standard cleanliness, to reduce the spread of infections.

-Throughout the week, our children have the opportunity to be taught by a variety of specialist teachers in Spanish, Music and PE.
+Throughout the week, our children have the opportunity to be taught by PE coaches.
 Subject leaders from across our Federation take a hands-on approach in supporting the progression of subjects.

 Sue Morris is our Church representative who runs our weekly 'Stay and Play' session.
 This lovely inclusive community group helps parents join up and make links within the community.
 Sue is great at helping to support our members of the community who speak English as an additional language and are new to our community.